 Adaxes Web Interface can act as a self-service portal for regular users.
 You can granularly specify, which operations they have access to, like updating their personal info, changing their own password, searching Active Directory, managing own group membership, updating Microsoft 365 licenses, etc.

 Adaxes Password Self-Service allows users to reset forgotten passwords and unlock accounts by themselves.
 To do that they need to go through a simple identity verification procedure that may involve answering security questions, SMS verification, using authenticator apps like Google Authenticator, Authy and others.
-Self-password reset can be accessed from the Windows logon screen, Adaxes Web Interface or it can be integrated to your own portal.
+Self-password reset can be accessed from the computer login screen (Windows and macOS), Adaxes Web Interface, or it can be integrated into your own portal.

 Adaxes Self-Password Reset also works for users who are offsite or offline.
 Normally, when they forget their password while working away from company’s premises, e.g. from home or on a business trip, the only way to log in again is to come back to the corporate network, even if help desk did reset their password in AD.
 But with Adaxes they can go through a standard password-reset procedure, as if they were on-prem, with no VPN required.
 After that Adaxes updates the local credentials cache on the laptop and allows users to simply log in with their new password, no matter where they are.